 In fact, your shoulder and is the most mobile and frequently used joint in your body.
 This combination of frequency and mobility can lead to vatiety of injuries and sources of pain.

-Sometimes people come to see us completely aware of what caused their pain.
-Whether they were a weekend warrior who overused the joint in an athletic competition, an unfortunate participant in a car accident, a person lifting too much weight at work or home, or a grandmother who fell asleep holding her grandchild in one position all night.
-Typically, these situations cause almost an immediate pain or discomfort as a result of muscle, bone, or nerve damage and irritation.
+Sometimes the cause of pain is obvious – you are a weekend warrior who “overdid it”, an unfortunate participant in a car accident, a person lifting too much weight at work or home, or just “slept wrong.”
+These injuries typically cause immediate pain and inflammation as a result of muscle, soft tissue, joint, or nerve damage and irritation.

-Frequently, our doctors at Frederick Chiropractic Wellness Center see patients who present with arm pain that is being referred from nerve irritation that begins at the spine.
-If the spaces where the nerves leave the spine become narrowed due to the vertebral joints not moving properly, or there is inflammation in the joints that the nerve passes through, the nerve becomes irritated and often produces pain up and down its entire path.
-The pain patterns associated with carpal tunnel or golfers elbow are a good example of this mechanism.
+Another common cause of arm pain is due to nerve irritation that begins at the spine.
+If the area where the nerves leave the spine becomes narrowed due to the spine not moving properly, or there is inflammation in the joints that the nerve passes through, it becomes irritated and often produces pain up and down its entire path.
+The pain associated with carpal tunnel and golfers elbow are a good examples of this type of nerve pain.

 Due to the complexity of the joints and the number of possible causes, it is important to get an accurate diagnosis.
 Our doctors at Frederick Chiropractic Wellness Center will get a detailed history and do a full orthopedic and neurologic evaluation to determine the diagnosis and best treatment options.

 Once we figure out the likely causes of your arm pain, we use a combination of treatments to relieve pain, and improve mobility and strength.